 If you need to cancel your appointment with us, please give as much notice as you can so that we can offer your time slot to another patient.
-You can contact us by telephone using the number on your referral letter or in the location section at the bottom of this page.
+You can call us on 0300 003 3000.

 Talking therapy is a broad term.
 It covers all the psychological therapies that involve a person talking to a therapist about their problems.
 Read more…

 Useful information and websites

 Provides guided self-help and Cognitive Behaviourial Therapy (CBT) to adults experiencing mild to moderate anxiety and depression.
 The service also provides employment support to adults who are struggling to stay in work as a result of their mental health problems or are having trouble telling their employers about their difficulties.
 Talk together Bromley is the NHS IAPT service for adults who are registered with a Bromley GP.

 Local support for people living with mental health problems.

 Mind helps people take control of their mental health.
 They do this by providing information and advice, and campaigning to promote and protect good mental health for everyone.